iipeter-dev/SQL/README.md

 Relational database is a type of database that organizes data into rows and columns hence the name ‘relational’.
 Non-relational database (NoSQL) stores data in any format other than the relational (rows and columns) format.

-# Working on Relational dSTUDENT_RECORDatabase
+# Working on Relational database
 ## Lets Jump into the world of SQL
 # Creating a Database
 ## Using SQL syntax Student_record